 The Witcher series' dark fantasy setting deals with heavy themes, so these bits of jolly fun are a welcome respite from the gloom.
 With this being said, they manage to never feel out of place or too distracting.

 7 Hurt: Defending Settlements In Fallout 4

-Many of the additions Fallout 4 brought to the table were welcome with open arms by fans.
+Many of the additions Fallout 4 brought to the table were welcomed with open arms by fans.
 Building settlements is entirely optional and adds hours of fun for those who thoroughly explore the systems.
 An unfortunate side effect to this mechanic is having to constantly defend these territories.

 It adds an element of endless replayability to the experience, but this constant intrusion is more of a chore than entertaining.
 Fortunately, it can be ignored without consequence, other than the senseless slaughter of the settlement's citizens on the Sole Survivor's conscience.